Swift Leisure

+It recently celebrated its 60th year in 2024, whilst commemorating a significant milestone - a decade of SMART Construction.
+Swift Live 2025 marked a triumphant return, drawing over a thousand visitors eager to explore the new season’s ranges, take guided factory tours, and experience Swift like never before.

 History

 Swift was founded in 1964 by Ken Smith.
-The company started with the single Swift brand of caravans, based on a distinctive tri-front window design (all of which opened - unique at the time), which also allowed easy see through to the rear for the driver whilst travelling.
+The company started with the single Swift brand of caravans, based on a distinctive tri-front window design (all of which opened – unique at the time), which also allowed easy see through to the rear for the driver whilst travelling.